 22) Go to court (without committing a crime).
 You’ll have to pass security to get inside Stockholm’s courthouse, Rådhuset, but there’s no admission fee – and it’s one of the best examples of the national romantic architectural style in Sweden.

-23) See some of the world’s biggest coins (which weigh in at almost 20kg!) at Gamla Stan’s free-to-visit money museum.
+23) See some of the world’s biggest coins (which weigh in at almost 20kg!) at Stockholm’s free-to-visit history museum.

 24) Learn what it takes to win a Nobel Prize at Nobelmuseet, which tells the stories of past recipients.
 It’s normally 100 SEK to get inside, but admission is free between 5pm–8pm on Tuesday evenings.